Tony Dortie: Early life

 Dortie was born in London and grew up in Lewes, Sussex.

-At school, Dortie was a contributor to Music Box, where he started his on-screen broadcast career.
-Moving to work for Children's BBC UP2U, he then joined Mark Franklin on 3 October 1991 as one of the regular hosts of the new look Top of the Pops, a position he held until 1994.

-Dortie set up his own production company, Djem Productions Ltd.
+Dortie began his on-screen broadcast career as a contributor to Music Box while still in school.
+He later worked for Children's BBC UP2U, before joining Mark Franklin on 3 October 1991 as one of the regular hosts of the newly formatted Top of the Pops, a position he held until 1994.
+After leaving Top of the Pops, Dortie held several jobs, including refuse collector, traffic warden, and public toilet cleaner for Hackney Council, before establishing his own production company, Djem Productions Ltd.

 Television format creation

 Dortie enjoyed his first breakthrough from creating and writing TV formats with the show, TXTC, which was broadcast first in Thailand, and then many other Asian countries.
 In 2004, TXTC was nominated for an Asian TV Award for best game show.
 Dortie next wrote Chain Reaction for Fox8 in Australia hosted by Mieke Buchan.

-His writing skills caught the attention of FremantleMedia, and then 2waytraffic, where he enjoyed success with TXTC.
+His writing skills caught the attention of Fremantle Media, and then 2waytraffic, where he enjoyed success with TXTC.